buildwithmalik/buildwithmalik/README.md

 **Software Engineer at AWS** working on distributed storage systems in the Elastic File System (EFS) team.

 I build infrastructure that scales.
-My work focuses on fleet automation, performance testing, and systems that handle millions of operations reliably.
+My work focuses on distribued systems, performance testing, and systems that handle millions of operations reliably.

 ## What I'm working on